Social Anxiety Treatment

 If you are struggling with social difficulties, you are not alone.
 Many people suffer from social anxiety, isolation, and shyness.
 These problems are actually becoming more common in our culture as we spend more time online and have fewer face-to-face social experiences.

 I have talked to many people who say they feel “invisible” or like “outsiders.”
 They’re afraid people will think less of them because they don’t speak much.
 They try not to stand out and fear people will notice how uncomfortable they feel.
 Later, they feel ashamed that they weren’t able to push through the anxiety or express themselves more.

-I have dedicated my life to transforming social anxiety, both in myself and others.
-When I was in my teens and early twenties I felt a lot of shame because I would get anxious and freeze when I was in groups of people.
-I often felt like I couldn’t be myself when people were around.
-It was so frustrating!
+Transforming social anxiety is a passion of mine because I have experienced it myself.
+When I was in my teens and early twenties, I felt a lot of shame because I would get anxious and freeze when I was in groups of people.
+I felt that I couldn’t be myself around other people.
+Sometimes it was completely paralyzing.

 This has changed dramatically for me, and I have seen it change for my clients.
 Over time I learned how to be myself without feeling pressure to perform or act a certain way.
 These days it’s pretty rare that I feel anxious at all in social settings, and when I do, it’s very manageable.

 Social connection is a basic human need.
 It is difficult to feel fulfilled in life when we are unable to relate to others in the way we’d like.
 Feeling like you’re not part of the group is so painful and it doesn’t have to be that way.